AviBoter/MailService/app/README.md

 ## Require Steps

-1 - open Terminal and run 'npm install' in app folder.
+1 - open Terminal and run 'npm install' in app folder to install all aws-sdk required libraries.

 2 - Run  'cdk bootstrp'